minprog/cs50x-1718-1819/problems/cards/lab/README.md

 A Card is represented by its suit and value, as can be seen from the `__init__`, these values can be anything however.
 So a deck of apples and strawberries could also be made using this same Card class.
 Our Deck uses the traditional suits (Hearts, Diamonds, Clubs and Spades) and values (Ace through King).

-All these properties are defined within the `__init__` method, often times this is the very first method you'll define for your class.
+All these attributes are defined within the `__init__` method, often times this is the very first method you'll define for your class.

 To start out, let's create a deck.
 Add `deck = Deck()` to the `if __name__ == "__main__"` statement at the bottom of the file and run the script via `python cardgame.py` in the terminal.
 If everything went well, you'll be notified that a deck object was successfully created.
 However, the deck has no card yet!